osate/website/source/osate-releases.md

 1. Complete redesign of the menu structure and the toolbar.
 2. Added new wizards for all file types supported by OSATE.
 3. The underlying Eclipse is updated to Oxygen.1A.
+4. Implemented new automatic layout capability to the graphical editor.
+A preference to control the incremental layout mode is located at OSATE Preferences/Diagrams.
+See OSATE Graphical Editor User Guide for additional details.
+5. Reworked instance model diagram referencing system.
+When opening such diagrams, the user will be prompted to relink instance model diagrams with the appropriate instance model.
+Relinked diagrams will not be compatible with older versions of OSATE.

 #### Fixed issues